gene-themachine/Trend-Based-Interactive-Stock-Screener/README.md

 # Trend-Based-Interactive-Stock-Screener

-Developed an interactive real-time stock analysis tool with RSI, moving average, stochastic oscillator, and Minervini's 8 conditions, providing insights for stock investment decisions.
+Developed an interactive and real-time notebook incorporating essential technical analysis tools like the RSI index, simple moving average, and stochastic oscillator to provide users with insights on the viability of specific stocks for investment purposes.

+Implemented the 8 conditions of the highly successful Mark Minervini trend, a technique known for its high stock win percentage, through coding.